 Understand your POWER Account

-HIP Basic members: The state pays the entire $2,500, and you pay copays for services and prescriptions.
+- HIP Basic members: The state pays the entire $2,500, but you pay copays for most services and prescriptions.

-HIP Plus members: The state pays most of the $2,500, and you have a small payment each month called a POWER Account contribution (PAC), but you have no copays.
+- HIP Plus members: The state pays most of the $2,500.
+You have a small payment each month called a POWER Account contribution (PAC), but you have no copays.

 - Chewing tobacco